Amanah72/my-codef-site/content/pagina/_index.md

 ---

 ![Drawing 14](mckinsey.jpeg)

-This is a photograph of part of Wellington College located in Crowthorne,UK.
+This photograph is part of Wellington College located in Crowthorne,UK.
 During a McKinsey residential I stayed here.
+**Date taken:** Early July 2019